Jonatanalma/ABM_Children_activity/README.md

 Physical activity is measured for the agents by minutes of MVPA- medium to vigorous physical activity.
 The environment (the city) is based on GIS layers of land-use, roads, buildings and shops.
 One cycle in the model represents one minute.
-Graphs include distribution of physical activity in the population, time spent in diffrent types of land use and density of movment in the roads network.
+Graphs include distribution of physical activity in the population, duration of landuse usage.